COPENHAGEN PEOPLE POWER CONFERENCE

 Themes for the conference

 We invite movements leaders, representatives of governments, parliaments, academia, the private sector, multilateral institutions, foundations, media, activists and civil society organisations focused on how to solve the biggest crises of today.
 Participants at the conference will gain insights into the newest research and learnings of social movements and hear directly from social movements how they can best support them and work together to achieve climate justice, democracy and peace.
-The conference is on invite only, but we will make sure that everyone who is interested can follow the most important developments.

 Social movements creating People Power